Willy-Git-Man/Discourse-It/README.md

 ## Features

-1.Users can signup, login with their account, or use the Demo login provided to them.
+1. Users can signup, login with their account, or use the Demo login provided to them.

 2. Create, Read, Update, Delete Channels